elastic/integrations/packages/mongodb_atlas/docs/README.md

 ### Steps to obtain Public Key, Private Key and GroupId:

-1. Generate programmatic API Keys with project owner permissions using the instructions in the Atlas [documentation](https://www.mongodb.com/docs/atlas/configure-api-access/#create-an-api-key-for-a-project).
-Then, copy the public key and private key.
-These serve the same function as a username and API Key respectively.
+1. Generate programmatic API keys with project owner permissions by following the instructions in the Atlas [documentation](https://www.mongodb.com/docs/atlas/configure-api-access/#create-an-api-key-for-a-project).
+Then, copy the public and private keys which function as a username and API key respectively.
 2. Enable Database Auditing for the Atlas project you want to monitor logs.
 You can follow the instructions provided in this Atlas [document](https://www.mongodb.com/docs/atlas/database-auditing/#procedure).
 3. You can find your Project ID (Group ID) in the Atlas UI.
 To do this, navigate to your project, click on Settings, and copy the Project ID (Group ID).
 You can also programmatically find it using the Atlas Admin API or Atlas CLI as described in this Atlas [document](https://www.mongodb.com/docs/atlas/app-services/apps/metadata/#find-a-project-id).